Parental Transition Coaching

-A biomedical research institute approached us to support their maternity returners through the motherhood transition, with targeted 1:1 maternity coaching
+A biomedical research institute approached us to support their maternity returners through the motherhood transition, with targeted 1:1 parental transition coaching

 “Coaching with Emma helped me explore what was important to me, and reconcile being a present parent to my son while investing in my career.
 My advice to anyone considering participating in coaching is to definitely do it; you don’t realise how you may feel after a break from work until you return.
 This process helps you understand all of those experiences and feelings, and also what drives you!”